davidguri/davidguri/README.md

 - 👋 Hi, I’m @davidguri
-- 👀 I’m interested in Coding, Piano, Basketball, Swimming
+- 👀 I’m interested in Coding, Piano, Basketball, Swimming, Bouldering
-- 🌱 I’m currently learning React Native and Next.js
+- 🌱 I’m currently learning Go
-- 📫 How to reach me: Davidguri@yahoo.com
+- 📫 How to reach me: david@davidguri.com

 <!---
 davidguri/davidguri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.